Dual Ascent Diffusion for Inverse Problems: Introduction

 In this work, we do not aim to develop a method that provably samples from the posterior, but instead focus on deriving an optimization strategy that accurately and efficiently solves the MAP problem using a prior given by a pretrained diffusion model and a dual ascent–based optimization framework inspired by ADMM~\cite{admm}.
-Our approach, dubbed \Method, is faster and shown to achieve better reconstruction quality compared with the state of the art for image restoration problems, including single-image super resolution, inpainting, deblurring, phase retrieval, and high-dynamic range imaging.
-Moreover, \Method is more robust to high levels of measurement noise, and our reconstructions more faithfully model the observations by exhibiting a lower likelihood than existing methods.
+Our approach, dubbed \emph{\Method}, is faster and shown to achieve better reconstruction quality compared with the state of the art for image restoration problems, including single-image super resolution, inpainting, deblurring, phase retrieval, and high-dynamic range imaging.
+Moreover, \Method is more robust to high levels of measurement noise, and our reconstructions more faithfully model the observations by exhibiting closer-to-zero residuals than existing methods.
 The latter is important because the log-likelihood of the observations $\textrm{log} \, p \left( \mathbf{y} | \mathbf{x} \right)$ is an indicator for the level of hallucination a generative prior, such as a diffusion model, introduces when computing a solution.

-A wide spectrum of computational problems in engineering and sciences can be framed as ``inverse problems'', i.e., aim at deriving an unknown object $\mathbf{x}$ from a set of corrupted observations $\mathbf{y}$.
-Applications can range from image restoration~\cite{dps, pigdm}, astrophotography~\cite{score-prior, sun2021deep, sun2024provable}, MRI reconstruction~\cite{score-ald} to protein structure determination~\cite{fadini2025alphafold, maddipatla2024generative, levy2024solving}.
-Most of these problems are ill-posed and require assumptions about the prior distribution of $\mathbf{x}$ to be well-defined.
-In the Bayesian framework, one aims at either \textit{maximizing} or \textit{sampling from} the posterior $p(\mathbf{x}|\mathbf{y})\propto p(\mathbf{y}|\mathbf{x})p(\mathbf{x})$.
-The first term, called the ``likelihood'', can be derived from the observation model (or ``forward model'').
-In this work, we explore a novel way to exploit a pretrained, diffusion-based generative model as a prior in this Bayesian framework.

-In the context of Maximum A Posteriori (MAP) problems, heuristic and hand-crafted priors were first used, but were limited to promoting simple features like smoothness, piece-wise constancy with Total Variation~\cite{rudin1992nonlinear, beck2009fast}, or sparsity in transformed space~\cite{donoho2006compressed}.
-The plug-n-play (PnP) method~\cite{pnp} was introduced as a versatile algorithm for leveraging any (Gaussian) denoisers as priors, including neural models trained on existing large-scale data~\cite{dncnn}.
-At the core of PnP lies a variable splitting algorithm: either Half Quadratic Splitting (HQS)~\cite{hqs} or Alternating Direction Method of Moments (ADMM)~\cite{admm}.
-Although ADMM offers stronger convergence guarantees than HQS~\cite{admm}, the most recent works demonstrating the possibility of leveraging deep generative models as priors with PnP are still built on the HQS framework~\cite{diffpir}.
+Notably, we establish the first fixed-point convergence proof for a diffusion-based posterior optimization method and extend our framework to a latent setting for efficient inference in compact feature spaces.